-PAULA CONLON taught Native American and world music at the University of Oklahoma’s School of Music from 1996 to 2017.
-For two decades, she attended and participated at Native American music and dance events across former Indian Territory, and she incorporated these first-hand experiences into her teaching, writing, and research presentations.
+From 1996 to 2017, PAULA CONLON taught Native American and world music at the University of Oklahoma’s School of Music.
+For two decades, she attended and participated at Indigenous music and dance events across former Indian Territory, and she has incorporated these first-hand experiences into her teaching, writing, and research presentations.
 Dr. Conlon is currently an emeritus professor working out of her hometown, Ottawa, Canada.
-Email: email@example.com
+Email: firstname.lastname@example.org

 Conlon, P. J. (2017).
 The Native American Flute Tradition in the Southern Plains, Focusing on the Kiowa and Comanche Tribes.
-Flower World: Music Archaeology of the Americas 5, 103-121.
+In M. Stöckli and M. Howell (Eds.), Flower World: Music Archaeology of the Americas 5, 103-121.
 Berlin: Ekho Verlag.

 Conlon, P. (2016).
 From Powwow to Stomp Dance: Parallel Dance Traditions in Oklahoma.
 In A. Shay and B. Sellers-Young (Eds.), Oxford Handbook of Dance and Ethnicity.
 New York: Oxford University Press.
 Retrieved from http://www.oxfordhandbooks.com/view/10.1093/oxfordhb/9780199754281.001.0001/oxfordhb-9780199754281-e-013.